 Take what is essentially an urban legend at face value and you are acting just as ignorant as the people who believe Obama still hasn’t shown his birth certificate.

-I do believe that environmental exposures are linked to autism, and that is why I work so hard to minimize everyday toxins in the instances where I have some semblance of control.
+I do believe that environmental exposures are linked to medical issues, and that is why I work so hard to minimize everyday toxins in the instances where I have some semblance of control.
 But I also believe in considering when the benefit outweighs the risk.
 It’s why I took anti-anxiety medication during pregnancy.
 It’s why I let my kids use the Purell at gymnastics class if I’m out of Clean Well.
 It’s why I will borrow some Coppertone sunscreen if my kids are getting burnt at the playground and I’ve forgotten my organic SPF.

 But when it comes to vaccines, our pediatricians are not trying to poison our children.
 They have seen the devastation of whooping cough and polio and tuberculosis first hand.